-On March 23, 2022 the DC Department of Energy & Environment (DOEE) published the final Building Energy Performance Standards Compliance Guidebook, which provides specifics instructions and details for compliance.
+On February 22, 2023 the DC Department of Energy & Environment (DOEE) published Version 1.1 of the Building Energy Performance Standards Compliance Guidebook, which provides specific instruction and details for Compliance Cycle 1.

 What’s in the guidebook?